 Bringing the best of the country to the heart of the city.Vendor Login

 Jamie grew up in SW Ohio in a lesser known valley called Miami.
 Growing up there she gained an appreciation for suburban life but alas the sprawling lawn landscapes of her youth compelled her to find a different way to live.
 So, upon graduating college she made the move to the big city, otherwise known as Portland.
 Two years after arriving here she joined the Delphina’s Bakery team as market staff and was immediately immersed in fresh local food!
 She had already gained an appreciation of quality food but markets took that appreciation even further when she realized that knowing who grows your food is just as important.
 Her first market love, swiss chard is where she began and now looks forward to each week's bounty with the promise to nourish and challenge her creativity in the kitchen!
-She has now served PFM for 3 years as a Market Coordinator working at both the Thursday Buckman Market and Saturdays at PSU and also provides administrative support at the PFM office.
+She has now served PFM for several years as a Market Coordinator working at both the Thursday Buckman Market and Saturdays at PSU and has also provided administrative support at the PFM office.
 She loves working at the markets and feels honored to be able to watch the seasons unfold, customers excited by the provisions, and to know such a fine and talented group of people who produce our food.

 Native Portland-i-vore Amber Holland is the Assistant Bookkeeper and one of three Market Coordinators for Portland Farmers Market.
 In addition to her time spent at the PFM office, Amber is challenged with the on-site management of Sunday @ King and works Saturdays @ Portland State University in the Market Manager Booth.
 Amber began working with Portland Farmers Market in 2007 while attending graduate school at Portland State University, earning a Masters in Public Administration in 2009.
 Having worked in animal care and welfare for over 10 years, coming to the farmers market was both exciting, rewarding, and delicious.
 Although still active in international veterinary care, Amber is dedicated full-time (from March through December) to fine-tuning her passion for eating, cooking, and unsuccessfully growing her own food!
 Amber lives in NW Portland under the reign of two dogs, Arthur and Roo, and executive feline, Madeline.